BrianRagazzi/EPC-shepherd-tpsm/tpsm-install.md

   * RAM: 32GB
   * Reservation: none

-## Modify Supervisor Workload Network config
+## Verify Supervisor Workload Network config
-The DNS for the workload network managed by the Supervisor is set to 192.19.189.10.
-We need to change it to use our dnsmasq server on the jumpbox at 192.168.1.1.
+The DNS for the workload network managed by the Supervisor should be set to 192.168.117.1 - one of the interfaces on the jumpbox.
+If it is not, we need to change it to use our dnsmasq server on the jumpbox.
 * First, on the machine you ran shepctl on, grab the the hostname and password to access vCenter:
   * `jq '.outputs.vm["vc.0"]' ${ENVNAME}-access.json`
 * Go the the hostname (ip, actually) in your browser and login to vCenter as "administrator@vsphere.local" with the password you got from the previous command.